Helping Parents & Local Communities

 If you suspect your teen is drinking rather than accusing them by saying “I know you have been drinking” ask them “Why do I smell alcohol on your breath?”.

 As a parent you are an influential role model for your teenager and what you do is often much more powerful than what you say.
-From a young age your teen has been paying attention to when, how much and what you drink.
+From a young age your teen has been paying attention to when, how much and what you do – including what you drink or if you smoke.